yaotianran/ErrorProfiler/README.md

 # ErrorProfiler

-For the article "Characterization of sequencing error profile in three next generation sequencing platforms"
+For the article "Comprehensive Error Profiling of NovaSeq6000, NovaSeqX, and Sxxxx Pro Using Overlapping Paired-End Reads"

 ## simple tutorial